--You may have a Pennsylvania Work Comp claim but not an Act 534 or Heart & Lung Act claim.
+You may have a Pennsylvania Workers’ Compensation claim but not an Act 534 or Heart & Lung Act claim as an injured worker in PA.
 For a Heart and Lung claim to be available, the injury must occur during the performance of one’s duties.
 Under Act 534, the injury must be due to “an act of any inmate or any person confined in such institution.”

 At Cardamone Law, LLC, our attorneys have handled many Heart and Lung and Act 534 cases for our clients.
 Most of our clients will also be on Pennsylvania Workers’ Compensation.
 Remember, under the Heart & Lung Act, an employer can try to terminate your benefits by showing it’s a permanent injury.
 There is no such mechanism under the Pennsylvania Act 534.

-For more information about the Heart and Lung Act in Pennsylvania or Act 534, call or email experienced Pennsylvania attorney Michael W. Cardamone of Cardamone Law, LLC at 215-206-9068 or Michael@Cardamonelaw.com for a free and prompt analysis of your case.
-Act 534 Lawyer and Heart and Lung Act Lawyer.
+For more information about the Heart and Lung Act in Pennsylvania or Act 534, call or email experienced Pennsylvania attorney Michael W. Cardamone of Cardamone Law, LLC at 215-206-9068 or michael@Cardamonelaw.com for a free and prompt analysis of your case.
+Attorney Cardamone has handled many Act 534 and Heart and Lung cases and knows how to maximize them and coordinate them with the Work Comp cases.
+Contact us for the best Act 534 Lawyer and Heart and Lung Act Lawyer!